nepp2/regen/issues.md

 # Issues

+* Const expressions are needlessly duplicated when nested in new namespaces

+* Hotloader doesn't support changeset smaller than a full module

-* Add support for binding event streams to defs
+* Add support for binding signals to defs

-* Fix event handler ordering
+* Fix signal handler ordering

 * Fix the code/value dependency issue
   * `def val = 5;`